-- 261. The Welsh Government's understanding is that in order to potentially qualify to register as an architect a student must complete five years' study years 1 to 3 being Part 1 (leading to a first degree) and years 4 and 5 being Part 2 (leading to a professional Diploma or equivalent qualification).
+The Welsh Government's understanding is that in order to potentially qualify to register as an architect a student must complete five years' study - years 1 to 3 being Part 1 (leading to a first degree) and years 4 and 5 being Part 2 (leading to a professional Diploma or equivalent qualification).
 Students are also required to complete two years worth of relevant practical experience.
-Students following the typical pattern of study normally complete one year of practical experience between Parts 1 and 2 and a further year at the end of Part 2. - 262.
-Regulations 5(6) and 5(7) of The Assembly Learning Grants and Loans (Higher Education) (Wales) (No.2) Regulations 2011 as amended allow the two parts of the architecture course, which may be undertaken at different institutions, to be treated as one single course for student support purposes.
+Students following the typical pattern of study normally complete one year of practical experience between Parts 1 and 2 and a further year at the end of Part 2.

+Regulations 5(6) and 5(7) of The Education (Student Support) (Wales) Regulations 2017 allow the two parts of the architecture course, which may be undertaken at different institutions, to be treated as one single course for student support purposes.
 The Welsh Government is of the view that this position is unaffected by a student undertaking a year's practical experience between the two parts.
 The final year of Part 1 will therefore attract the full-year loan rate, rather than the final-year loan rate.
 The Welsh Government is also of the view that the two parts can still be treated as a single course even if a student takes a break of more than one year between them provided it is clear that the student had not withdrawn from the overall course at the end of Part 1.
-So, for example, if a student completes Part 1 and a year of practical experience and then decides to take a year out before starting Part 2, the student can still be treated as attending the same single course provided the facts of the student's case do not show that they withdrew from the course at the end of Part 1. - 263.
-The Assembly Learning Grants and Loans (Higher Education) (Wales) (No.2) Regulations 2011 as amended do not require a student to declare, before starting or completing Part 1, their intention to attend both Parts 1 and 2 in order for the two Parts to be treated as a single course.
-However, establishing the student's intentions at the outset of or during Part 1 may assist LAs in determining how to treat a student who does not follow the typical pattern of study. - 264.
-The Welsh Government is of the view that a student, who takes more than a single year out between Parts 1 and 2 and notifies their LA of this and of their intention to resume their studies at a later date, should be treated in the same way as any other student who has temporarily suspended study.
-For example, if after completing their year of practical experience a student decides to take a year out, then provided that the student has notified their
+So, for example, if a student completes Part 1 and a year of practical experience and then decides to take a year out before starting Part 2, the student can still be treated as attending the same single course provided the facts of the student's case do not show that they withdrew from the course at the end of Part 1.

+The Education (Student Support) (Wales) Regulations 2017 do not require a student to declare, before starting or completing Part 1, their intention to attend both Parts 1 and 2 in order for the two Parts to be treated as a single course.
+However, establishing the student's intentions at the outset of or during Part 1 may assist SFW in determining how to treat a student who does not follow the typical pattern of study.

-LA of this, the student should normally remain eligible for full support for Part 2 of the course.
-This would apply equally if a suspension of study notice was received from the student's HEI.
+The Welsh Government is of the view that a student, who takes more than a single year out between Parts 1 and 2 and notifies SFW of this and of their intention to resume their studies at a later date, should be treated in the same way as any other student who has temporarily suspended study.
+For example, if after completing their year of practical experience a student decides to take a year out, then provided that the student has notified SFW of this, the student should normally remain eligible for full support for Part 2 of the course.
+This would apply equally if a suspension of study notice was received from the student's HEP.